 Analies Dyjak | Policy Nerd

-For Hydroviv’s assessment of Tucson, Arizona’s drinking water, we collected water quality test data from the city’s Consumer Confidence Report and the U.S. Environmental Protection Agency.
+For Hydroviv’s assessment of Tucson, Arizona’s drinking water quality problems, we collected water test data from the city’s Consumer Confidence Report and the U.S. Environmental Protection Agency.
 We cross referenced Tucson's water quality data with toxicity studies in scientific and medical literature.
 The water filters that we sell at Hydroviv are optimized to filter out contaminants that are found in Tucson’s drinking water.

 Where Does Tucson Source Its Drinking Water?

 Tucson sources its drinking water from 200 groundwater wells and the Colorado River.

 Chromium 6 In Tucson's Drinking Water